hanskasan/booksim2/README.md

 ---

 ## Booksim_Hans
-Hans Kasan -- CSNL KAIST
+Hans Kasan - CSNL KAIST

-These files are edited:
+These files are modified:
 1. flatfly_onchip.cpp
     - Fixed find_ran_intm: Add conditions when the source and destination routers are located at the same row and column.
     -